COSSAS/gauth/README.md

 # gauth
-A auth implemenation for SOARCA
+An auth implemenation for SOARCA